fyne-io/fyne/README.md

 ## Prerequisites

 As Fyne uses CGo you will require a C compiler (typically gcc).
-On Linux the "gcc" package may already be installed, if not your package manager should have it.
-On macOS you should install XCode from the Mac App Store, you will also need to run "xcode-select --install" if you have not used the command line tools before.
+If you don't have one set up the instructions at [[Compiling]] may help.

-With Windows this can be included by installing TDM-GCC from http://tdm-gcc.tdragon.net/download.
+By default Fyne uses the [gl golang bindings](https://github.com/go-gl/gl) which means you need a working OpenGL configuration.

-By default Fyne uses the [gl golang bindings](https://github.com/go-gl/gl).
 Debian/Ubuntu based systems may need to also need to install the `libgl1-mesa-dev` and `xorg-dev` packages.

 Using the standard go tools you can install Fyne's core library using: